 Apply for funding to buy equipment that’s used directly in response to a fire or emergency: Emergency Services Provider Fund

 The Emergency Services Provider Fund (ESPF) provides funding helps first responder organizations buy emergency response equipment that’s used directly in response to a fire or emergency.
 Organizations can only receive funding once every 3 years.
-First responder organizations can apply from 26 May 2021 to 8 July 2021.
+First responder organizations can apply from 13 April 2022 to 19 May 2022.

 Use the Emergency Services Provider Fund Application Form to apply for funding to buy emergency response equipment.